Wednesday, August 19, 2015

 These anachronisms and historical inaccuracies, however, do not trouble biblical scholars.
 People in biblical times understood and wrote about their past differently from people in the modern, post-Enlightenment world.
 “We expect history to provide an accurate narrative of real events,” Carol Meyers explains.
 “The biblical authors, composers, writers used their creative imaginations to shape their stories, and they were not interested in what actually happened, they were interested in what you could learn from telling about the past.”

 The Bible has also never been a history book or a scientific textbook, explainsChoon-Leong Seow, professor of Old Testament language and literature at Princeton Theological Seminary.
 Interpreting the Bible is a little like studyingLeonardo da Vinci’s painting The Last Supper, he says.
-Modern viewers do not consider the Christ figure in da Vinci’s painting an accurate portrait because we know it was painted centuries after the supper happened, but that does not take away from the artist’s spiritual message about Jesus’ last night with his disciples.
+Modern viewers do not consider the Christ figure in da Vinci’s painting an accurate portrait because we know it was painted centuries after the supper happened, but that does not take away from the artist’s spiritual Jewish Torahmessage about Jesus’ last night with his disciples.
 “For us who believe that this is Scripture, Scripture is important as it has formative power, it forms the people, and it transforms,” Seow says.
 “It is poetic truth rather than literary truth.”

 Understanding the Case of the Phantom Camel as a fight between archeological evidence and biblical narrative misses the entire spiritual point of the text, as far as scholars are concerned.
 Anachronisms and apocryphal elements do not mean the story is invalid, but instead give insight into the spiritual community in a given time and place.
-In this case, camels were a sign of wealth and developing trade routes, so it is likely that the biblical writer used the camel as a narrative device to point out power and status.
+In this case, Bible: Religious romance or history?camels were a sign of wealth and developing trade routes, so it is likely that the biblical writer used the camel as a narrative device to point out power and status.
 “We needn’t understand these accounts as literally true, but they are very rich in meaning and interpretive power,” Eric Meyers says.

 The study is going to ruffle the feathers of people who believe in biblical inerrancy, a doctrine popular among evangelical and other right-orthodoxy movements that says every word in the Bible is literally true.
 Liberal Judaism and Christianity, says Carol Meyers, often contribute to the problem when they do not look at the complexity of how ancient narratives were formed.
 Instead of worrying about proving history, she offers this suggestion: “If the Biblical writers are not interested in the facts, but rather in getting a message across, then people of faith can concentrate, instead of trying to verify every last item in the Bible, on what the overall message of the story is, not whether it is historically true or not.”